pankajpadamwar/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 Kubernetes uses a [special-purpose authorization mode](https://kubernetes.io/docs/admin/authorization/node/) called Node Authorizer, that specifically authorizes API requests made by [Kubelets](https://kubernetes.io/docs/concepts/overview/components/#kubelet).
 In order to be authorized by the Node Authorizer, Kubelets must use a credential that identifies them as being in the `system:nodes` group, with a username of `system:node:<nodeName>`.
 In this section you will create a certificate for each Kubernetes worker node that meets the Node Authorizer requirements.

-Generate a certificate and private key for one worker node:
+We run the bewlo task in controlplane01 to Generate a certificate and private key for one worker node (node01):

-Worker1:
+For Node01:

 ```
 master-1$ cat > openssl-node01.cnf <<EOF